 Employee stock options exercised at no cost or for lower than their fair market value price not earlier than three years following their grant date will be treated as non-taxable income for PIT purposes, meaning that taxation should arise only at the time of share sale.
 This relief applies to stock options granted after 1 February 2020.

 An individual's business income derived from self-employment and other individual activities, including income received from rent, sale, or transfer of property related to individual activities (not taking into account objects of immovable kind) is taxed depending on the amount of income received.
 PIT calculated at the 15% flat rate on taxable income is reduced by applying a PIT credit, calculated according to special formulas.
 Therefore:

-- A proportionally increasing rate ranging from 5% to 15% applies to income exceeding EUR 20,000 but lower than EUR 35,000 received per calendar year.
+- A proportionally increasing rate ranging from 5% to 15% applies to taxable income exceeding EUR 20,000 but lower than EUR 35,000 received per calendar year.

-- A 15% flat PIT rate is applied to the income amount of EUR 35,000 and higher received per calendar year.
+- A 15% flat PIT rate is applied to the taxable income amount of EUR 35,000 and higher received per calendar year.